xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 If no images are added to the product variants the product image will remain the same regardless of the product color chosen.

-## Adding Color Swatches to Global Attributes
+## Adding Color Swatches for Global Attributes

 If you want to apply color swatches to all products in your store and you have {% link "global attributes" ref_HzMkgc0q %} set up for products you can add color swatches to global attributes and they will be applied to all products with global attributes automatically.